Privacy Policy

 Data retention

 Imported documents and exported files remain under your control on your device and in locations you choose to save or share them.
-For web-tool URL imports, the requested file passes through a Croplet server only to fulfill that request and is not intentionally stored as part of the feature's normal operation, although hosting and network providers may process transient logs.
+For web-tool URL imports, the requested file passes through a Cropletserver only to fulfill that request and is not intentionally stored as part of the feature's normal operation.
+The full submitted URL, URL query string, and PDF contents are not intentionally written to application logs.
+URL-import function logs are retained by Netlify for 24 hours.
+If you want full privacy, use a local-file import instead: download the PDF from Vinted first, then import it from Files or drag and drop.
+Other label platforms can have the same browser-access limitation, so local import is the safest option when you want everything to stay on your device.
 Support emails are retained for as long as reasonably necessary to respond, troubleshoot issues, and keep a record of product feedback.

 Your choices